HMS Crusader (H60): Service history

 Crusader was initially assigned to the 2nd Destroyer Flotilla of Home Fleet and remained with this flotilla for the next four years.
 She received her first refit at Portsmouth from 30 July to 4 September 1934.
 Following the Italian invasion of Abyssinia in August 1935, Crusader was sent with the rest of her flotilla to reinforce the Mediterranean Fleet the following month.
 From October to March 1936 she was deployed in the Red Sea to monitor Italian warship movements.
 Upon her return in April, the ship was refitted at Portsmouth from 27 April to 30 May.
 During the beginning of the Spanish Civil War in August–September 1936, the ship evacuated British nationals from Spanish ports on the Bay of Biscay.
 Crusader was assigned as the plane guard for the aircraft carrier Courageous from January 1937 to March 1938, aside from a brief refit between 30 March and 27 April 1937.
-The ship began a major refit at Sheerness on 28 April 1938 to bring her up to Canadian specifications that included the installation of Type 124 ASDIC.
+The ship began a major refit at Sheerness on 28 April 1938 to bring her up to Canadian specifications included the installation of Type 124 ASDIC.